Dteyn/OWO_AfterTheFall/README.md

 This repo hosts a build of the OWO AfterTheFall mod for **BepInEx 6.0.0-pre1**.

+The main repo hosts a version for BepInEx 6.0.0-pre2, which is incompatible with 6.0.0-pre1 due to changes made between pre1 and pre2.
+If you are using mods which require BIE 6.0.0-pre1, you'll need this version instead of the one on the main repo.

 No changes have been mode aside from changing references to [BepInEx 6.0.0-pre1](https://github.com/BepInEx/BepInEx/releases/tag/v6.0.0-pre.1) and recompiling.

 # Original README.md below: